 Please note that while the torque drive tool can do an excellent job at picking up sand, it left a trail in the forward pass.

 The good news is that it was able to pick up the trail of sand on the backward pass.
-But I would recommend people looking for a vacuum that can clean sand on hard floors; I would opt for the V10 Fluffy if it is available in your area.
+However, if you’re looking for a vacuum that can clean sand on hard floors, I would recommend opting for the V10 Fluffy, if available in your area.

 Hair wrap test

-This was how much hair that wrapped around the fluffy tool.
+This was how much hair wrapped around the fluffy tool.

-There was a little hair that wrapped around the soft roller, which was a surprise for me.
+There was a small amount of hair that wrapped around the soft roller, which was a surprise to me.
 Most of it went inside the dust cup.

 Carpet cleaning test

-To test how effective the new torque drive head is, I tested its performance on coffee grounds, quaker oats, and quinoa.
+To test the effectiveness of the new torque drive head, I evaluated its performance on coffee grounds, Quaker Oats, and quinoa.

-Here are some photos I’d like to share on how the V10 did on the tests.
+Here are some photos I’d like to share of how the V10 did on the tests.

 Low pile results